jdoose/play-with-docker.github.io/_posts/2017-01-25-docker-volumes.markdown

 Check that the folder defined under the **Source** key is still there and contains **hello.txt** file.

-From all of that, we can see that a volume bypass the union filesystem and is not dependent of a container's lifecycle.
+From the above, we can see that a volume bypasses the union filesystem and is not dependent on a container's lifecycle.

 ## Defining a volume at runtime